 Electronic communication networks allow a place for anyone to trade through.
 They are systems that automatically match up interested buyers and sellers.
 Because anyone can use them, sometimes larger market makers will use them as a way to disguise their true intentions.
 They may use an electronic communication network to hide a large order.

 Wholesalers work with online brokers to execute orders on their behalf.
-Wholesalers purchase a large amount of orders from smaller firms, and some market makers, and execute the purchase or sale for them.
+Wholesalers purchase a large number of orders from smaller firms, and some market makers, and execute the purchase or sale for them.
 The benefit for market makers is that their order can be disguised with other similar orders in order to influence the market.

 Level II quotes show the size, bid and ask price, and origins of orders.
-Traders use them to see if they should should buy, sell, or avoid a certain stock.
+Traders use them to see if they should buy, sell, or avoid a certain stock.
 Following “the Ax” is one way that quotes can be used to a trader’s advantage.

 The Ax is the market maker that controls the action of a particular stock.
 Because the Ax is the dominant controller of the price action, following their trends usually leads to success for traders.
 Since they’re controlling the price, there’s a good chance they’re going to win and send the stock in a profitable direction for themselves.

 Though they give insight into a current stock’s price action, some market makers will use tricks to disguise or hide their orders.
 By going through an ECN, they can mask large orders.
-They may know that traders are watching the bids and asks to see which market makers are trading, so by going through other avenues or firms, they can hide large trades.
+They may know that traders are watching the bids and ask to see which market makers are trading, so by going through other avenues or firms, they can hide large trades.

 Conversely, watching L2 quotes for market makers who are placing orders in between the bid and the ask price gives clues as the end of a strong trend.
 Big traders will often take a small loss in order to get out of the stock before it’s too late.
-For the large institutions, a small loss is favorable to losing a lot to staying in too long as a trend is ending.
+For large institutions, a small loss is favorable to losing a lot to staying in too long as a trend is ending.

 Brokers and websites offering free and paid Level 2 Quotes include: